ebensakyi/esicapps-web/README.md

-1. Work on Sanitary form
+1. Add category to types in institution form and others